miguendes/mnist-api/README.md

 - [ ] Add tests coverage report
 - [ ] Add memcached or Varnish to cache api calls
 - [ ] Add a new endpoint to retrain a model
-- [ ] Make the model name optional on the predict
 - [ ] Benchmark the API using Apache Bench (ab) and test with a cluster of containers and a load balancer
 - [ ] Make the model name optional on the predict endpoint so that the result of all models is returned